Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Training Skills/02_Licensing-and-Copyright-of-Educational-Materials.md

 **Presentation 2:**

 - The presentation can make a case for reusing existing materials and why we should make our own developed materials open.
 When reusing any material, the content licence needs to be checked.
 The instructor can explain strategies on what can be done if using the material is not permissible (for instance, only cite the material or ask for permission for the material from the owner).
-- The instructor can also point to resources that provide more information on copyright (Resource 6).
+- The instructor can also point to resources that provide more information on copyright (Resource&nbsp;6).
 - The instructor should show how to combine resources with different licences.
 However, the instructor should clarify that this is a complex part of licensing and one should exercise care when doing so.
-If the instructor wants to go into further detail, the concept of remixing licences (Resources 4, 8) can be introduced.
+If the instructor wants to go into further detail, the concept of remixing licences (Resources&nbsp;4, 8) can be introduced.

 ### Resources